John Masefield High School: Academics

 The curriculum at John Masefield High School is focused on enabling students to enjoy their studies and to maximise their achievement irrespective of their abilities.
-Students start by studying French in year 7, and can also start German in year 8.
+Students start by studying French and German in year 7.
 Either or both of these languages can be studied in Key Stage 4, and continued as A-levels.

 The programme of study ensures students follow a full National Curriculum programme at Key Stages 3 and 4, and are challenged, whether they have chosen an academic or more vocational pathway at Key Stages 4, and later in the sixth form (Key Stage 5).
 Students mainly follow GCSE courses, but certain BTEC programmes and other modes of certification are offered.

 In response to the changing nature of GCSEs, the school operates a two-year Key Stage 3, allowing three years for Key Stage 4.

 Notable alumni

 Melissa Johns, known for her work in acting and disability activism, was a pupil at the school from 2001 to 2008.
 She specialised in the performing arts.

 Adam Willis, known for winning the Turner Prize in 2015, attended the school, including the Sixth Form centre.

+Joe Cross, Know for his victory at the 2026 Commonwealth Games Track Cycling event, attending the school from 2011-2016.